linguagens-do-brasil/linguagens-do-brasil/README.md

 <details>
  <summary>My Childhood</summary>
-<p>I was born in São Paulo, Brazil, at the begining of XXI century, probably by noon
+<p>I was born in São Paulo, Brazil, at the begining of XXI century, probably by noon.</p>
-   (or it was, at least, in Brazil).
-I grow up in the south area of the city and had two little sisters, our lives was based on playing outside and watch cartoons and, occasionaly, we studied.</p>
  </details>

 <footer>